The film First Man

 There are also a few short clips of the original landing compared to clips from the film, as well as discussions about recreating the lunar module.

-Shooting at NASA [3:12] - Chazelle talks about getting help from NASA and the Airforce.
+[3:12] - Chazelle talks about getting help from NASA and the Airforce.
 They were able to shoot at authentic locations, such as the landing strip that was originally used, and talk to members of NASA.
 Interviews with actors Gosling, Stoll, and Haas are included as well.
+Astronaut Training

-Astronaut Training [4:03] - The director and the cast, including Gosling, Pablo Schreiber, Ethan Embry, Haas, Chandler, Stoll, Clarke, Patrick Fugit, Cory Michael Smith, and Shea Whigham, talk about getting to experience what the real astronauts did.
+[4:03] - The director and the cast, including Gosling, Pablo Schreiber, Ethan Embry, Haas, Chandler, Stoll, Clarke, Patrick Fugit, Cory Michael Smith, and Shea Whigham, talk about getting to experience what the real astronauts did.
 They got to use simulations and more to get a better understanding of what they went through during a three-day boot camp at NASA.
+Feature Commentary

-Feature Commentary [2:21:00] - Director Damien Chazelle, screenwriter Josh Singer, and editor Tom Cross give a behind-the-scene look on filming and other parts of production.
+[2:21:00] - Director Damien Chazelle, screenwriter Josh Singer, and editor Tom Cross give a behind-the-scene look on filming and other parts of production.
+Trailers

 The back of the case does not show all bonus features included.